I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdffdo/nf-wdffdo-wdffdounlockstaticchildlistfromiteration.md

 ## -remarks
 <p>Bus drivers that use static bus enumeration can call <b>WdfFdoUnlockStaticChildListFromIteration</b>. </p>

-<p>To lock a child list, the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff547282">WdfFdoLockStaticChildListForIteration</a>. </p>
+<p>To lock a child list, the driver calls <a href="..\wdffdo\nf-wdffdo-wdffdolockstaticchildlistforiteration.md">WdfFdoLockStaticChildListForIteration</a>. </p>

-<p>Calls to <a href="https://msdn.microsoft.com/library/windows/hardware/ff547282">WdfFdoLockStaticChildListForIteration</a> can be nested and must be matched by an equal number of calls to <b>WdfFdoUnlockStaticChildListFromIteration</b>.
+<p>Calls to <a href="..\wdffdo\nf-wdffdo-wdffdolockstaticchildlistforiteration.md">WdfFdoLockStaticChildListForIteration</a> can be nested and must be matched by an equal number of calls to <b>WdfFdoUnlockStaticChildListFromIteration</b>.
 If a driver adds or removes items from the child list while it is locked, the framework queues these changes and processes them after the last call to <b>WdfFdoUnlockStaticChildListFromIteration</b>.</p>

 <p>For more information about static child lists, see <a href="wdf.enumerating_the_devices_on_a_bus">Enumerating the Devices on a Bus</a>.</p>

-<p>For a code example that uses <b>WdfFdoUnlockStaticChildListFromIteration</b>, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff547293">WdfFdoRetrieveNextStaticChild</a>.</p>

-<p>Bus drivers that use static bus enumeration can call <b>WdfFdoUnlockStaticChildListFromIteration</b>. </p>

-<p>To lock a child list, the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff547282">WdfFdoLockStaticChildListForIteration</a>. </p>

-<p>Calls to <a href="https://msdn.microsoft.com/library/windows/hardware/ff547282">WdfFdoLockStaticChildListForIteration</a> can be nested and must be matched by an equal number of calls to <b>WdfFdoUnlockStaticChildListFromIteration</b>.
-If a driver adds or removes items from the child list while it is locked, the framework queues these changes and processes them after the last call to <b>WdfFdoUnlockStaticChildListFromIteration</b>.</p>

-<p>For more information about static child lists, see <a href="wdf.enumerating_the_devices_on_a_bus">Enumerating the Devices on a Bus</a>.</p>

-<p>For a code example that uses <b>WdfFdoUnlockStaticChildListFromIteration</b>, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff547293">WdfFdoRetrieveNextStaticChild</a>.</p>
+<p>For a code example that uses <b>WdfFdoUnlockStaticChildListFromIteration</b>, see <a href="..\wdffdo\nf-wdffdo-wdffdoretrievenextstaticchild.md">WdfFdoRetrieveNextStaticChild</a>.</p>

 ## -requirements
 <table>